robotsorcerer/robotsorcerer.github.io/about.md

 float="right"  border="1px dotted black"  margin="0px 0px 15px 20px" align="right"
  %}

-The idea is that by actuating elastomeric polymer enclosures that inflate or deflate based on the amount of air that is sent into them or by the amount of pressure that is exerted on them by a human-body part (such as the head or neck), one can achieve a desired level of pose in frameless or maskless radiotherapy without sacrificing patient comfort or treatment efficacy as existing technologies allow.
+The idea is that by actuating elastomeric polymer enclosures that inflate or deflate based on the amount of air that is sent into them or by the amount of pressure that is exerted on them by a human-body part (such as the head or neck), one can achieve a desired level of pose in frameless or maskless radiotherapy without sacrificing patient comfort or treatment efficacy as existing technologies allow. -->

 ### Random Facts

-+   I work on problems with bandwidth spanning from concept through the build, test, debug, and delivery.
++   I work on problems with bandwidth spanning conception, build, and test of what I call "fancy little robots".
 I fancy conceptualization, finding issues and directions, definitions, expositions and critical insight.
 I like to investigate the physics behind machines, and to understand the interconnectedness of components, seeing design flaws,  and improvising upon them.

 + I regularly peer-review for the following academic conferences and journals: